jgmdev/lessram/ext/README.md

 * Implement additional data storage container to store objects and resources.
 * Implement Countable, Iterable, etc. interfaces
 * Add support for associative indexes.
-* Give a better name to the class: LessRam\Storage?